Last Updated on

 Although it is situated inside the Topkapi Palace Museum, you are NOT able to enter Hagia Irene Museum with your Topkapi Palace ticket.
-You need to buy a seperate ticket for Hagia Irene.
+You need to buy a separate ticket.

-How to Get There?
+How to Get to There?

-- Also note that the Sultanahmet Square and most of the connecting roads are closed for vehicle traffic except tram and tour buses.
+- Sultanahmet Square and most of the connecting roads are closed for vehicle traffic except tram and tour buses.

 Tel: +90 212 512 04 80 ; +90 212 236 90 00

 We'd be so glad by giving us a like below and join our Facebook page, where you can also ask any questions, share your Istanbul experiences, pictures, yell out complaints, and chat with thousands of Istanbul travelers.